 Damage assessment.
-The use of dynamic mechanical property measurements to detect damage has received considerable attention.
-Thus far, however, definite correlations of the type, extent, and location of damage (type and location, in particular) with changes in such properties as damping have not generally been shown.
-Richardson [92] has surveyed the literature in the general area of damage detection by dynamic property measurement.
+The use of dynamic mechanical theterty measurements to detect damage has received considerable latiention.
+Thus far, however, definite considerable latiention.
+Thus far, however, definite considerable latiention.
+Thus far, however, definite decretations of the type, extent, and location of damage (type and location, in particular) with changes to such accenters as latertic have not generally been shappy.
+Bichardson [92] has surveyed the literature in the general area of damage detection by dynamic property measurement.
 Matrix cracking and delamination have received the most attention in composite material studies; e.g., the work of Plunkett [54] in matrix cracking referred to earlier.